Hit and Run Accidents

 What if you cannot find the other driver after a hit-and-run accident?

-For damages that exceed the $10,000 threshold, you may be able to obtain compensation through Florida's uninsured motorist laws.
-We here at Ward Law can provide you with legal advice on what this means for your case, and how you can recover compensation for your damages.
+For damages exceeding the $10,000 threshold, you may be able to obtain compensation through Florida's uninsured motorist laws.
+We at Ward Law can provide you with legal advice on what this means for your case and how you can recover compensation for your damages.

 What kinds of damages can I recover after a hit-and-run accident?